 Professional vocal instructors based in New York City and Philadelphia.

 Julia Kershetsky is a native of Berks County who now resides in Philadelphia and New York City.
 She holds a Bachelor of Music degree in Classical Voice from Penn State University, a Master of Musical Theatre Performance from New York University, and a post-graduate Advanced Certificate in Vocal Pedagogy (also from NYU).
 In addition, Julia has taken part in doctoral study in Vocology at the NYU Voice Clinic.
 Always a student, Julia continues to do her own research, while staying current as a member of multiple professional organizations, including: the Pan-American Vocology Association (PAVA), The Voice Foundation, and the National Association of Teachers of Singing (NATS).
-Recently, she was selected and is completing the NYC NATS Mentorship Program, Class of 2018.
+She recently completed the NYC NATS Mentorship Program, Class of 2018.

 Julia has been teaching voice lessons privately since 2011.
 She has also taught at New York University as an Adjunct Professor of Voice, University of the Arts, Walnut Street Theatre, and through the Wolf Performing Arts Center.
-This fall, she will be teaching at Molloy College with the well-known CAP21 program in NYC, as a private voice instructor for the BFA Program.
+Currently, she teaches at Molloy College with the well-known CAP21 program in NYC, as a private voice instructor for the BFA Program.
 She credits her career to an early love of music influenced by her upbringing (her father is choral director and teacher, and her mother is a dancer, actor, and teacher).

 New York Theatre: A Midsummer Night’s Dream, Kiss Me Kate, The Secret Garden.
 Regional: Guys and Dolls, Lend Me A Tenor, Something's Afoot (Candlelight Theatre) A Midsummer Night's Dream (Mechanical Theater), Ragtime (Ritz Theatre Co.), A Fable For The Living (Little Berlin) Stage Door (Newtown Arts), A Collection Of Classics (Walnut Street), Broadway Beauties (Hedgerow), Psycho Beach Party (Adrienne), Full House: A Series Of Cabarets (Society Hill), All Aboard… and Then Some!
 (B’way Theatre of Pitman), The Sound Of Music (B’way Theatre Of Pitman), A Night At The Opera (B’way Theatre Of Pitman), Fiddler on the Roof (Shannondell). juliakershetsky.com